richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 ### The global SIN registry

 The global SIN registry is a fairly simple database of every SIN, world-wide, attached to some basic biographical information: name, gender, metahuman race, date of birth, and the issuing authority to which the SIN is attached.
+It takes a few seconds to look up a given SIN on the registry.

+The outcome of a check against the SIN registry is either:

+1. the provided SIN does not exist or
+2. the provided SIN exists or
+3. the provided SIN exists, and here is the associated biographic data.
+There is a small fee charged for this service, which means it is not done as often as the simple "does/does not exist" check.

 Unfortunately, the global SIN registry is only as trustworthy as the least secure entity that can access it, and (by definition) it has to be writable by every entity that can issue SINs.
 It's a relatively trivial process for the purveyors of fake identities to get enough of a hack against some smaller nation-state to insert fake SINs into the global registry.
 So, this is a pretty low-grade check, and easy to fool.
 Still, it provides enough of a verification to keep out the real low-lifes.

+{{% alert title="Notes"%}}
+*This is a change from RAW, where the global SIN registry is very secure and has stored biometric data against each SIN.
+In game terms, a check against the global SIN registry is a rating 1-2 check.*
+{{% /alert %}}

 ### Be the SIN issuer

-If you are the entity that issued the SIN, you have a lot more information about it at your fingertips.
-If a given SIN is in the global registry but not in your own databases, then ding ding ding, you've caught a faker.
-This is the sort of check that happens before you take out substantial credit or vote in an election.
+If you are the entity that issued the SIN, you have a lot more information about it at your fingertips to perform verifications with.

+For a start, if a given SIN that claims you issued it is in the global registry but not in your own databases (quite common for low-grade fake SINs), then you've caught a faker.

 Creating a fake SIN that can fool this kind of check is a deep hack against much more secure systems than the global SIN registry, and even then, it won't be permanent.
 Sooner or later, system integrity checks will find the fake and delete it.

 Of course, if you aren't the SIN issuer of a SIN you want to check, you can't do this.
 The SIN issuers are often secretive megacorps who compete with each other, or paranoid nation-states that are barely on speaking terms with each other.
 They don't share their SIN details except under exceptional circumstances.

+The SIN issuer databases also contain biometric data for each SIN - retina scans, fingerprints, DNA samples.
+As such, if they are willing to take the time to gather that information from an individual, they can apply a very high standard of verification.
+This typically takes at least several minutes, however, so can be impractical in many circumstances.

+SIN issuers can also "reverse search" their own databases, ie take a DNA sample or fingerprint and scan for SINs that match it.

 ### Online profiling